Spar (retailer)

-Its headquarters are located in Amsterdam.
-The company operates a partnership programme and has a presence in most European countries, as well as many others throughout Asia, Africa and Oceania.
+Its headquarters are in Amsterdam.
+The company operates a partnership programme and has a presence in most European countries, as well as throughout Asia, Africa and Oceania.

-In fiscal year 2021, SPAR earned €41.2 billion in global sales, which represented a 3.3 percent increase over the previous year.
+In fiscal year 2022, SPAR earned €43.5 billion in global sales, which represented a 5.6 percent increase over the previous year.

+By 2024, the group had 13,900 stores in 48 countries.